-- Large off-campus university student and employee populations that make daily commutes to and from schools, creating congestion at entry points to universities. - Specific bottleneck locations: (southbound I-215 at Orange Show Road, southbound I-215 at SR-60 junction, northbound I-215 at merge with SR-60 on-ramps). - Nationally significant freight corridor and large concentration of warehousing and logistics centers. - Antiquated interchange designs. - Large concentration of bike and pedestrian collisions in the - Riverside and San Bernardino urban centers.
+- Large off-campus university student and employee populations at Cal State San Bernardino and UC Riverside that make daily commutes to and from schools, creating congestion at entry points to those institutions. - Specific bottleneck locations: (northbound I-215 at 2nd/5th Streets, southbound I-215 at SR-60 junction, northbound I-215 at merge with SR-60 on-ramps). - Nationally significant freight corridor and large concentration of warehousing and logistics centers. - Antiquated interchange designs. - Large concentration of bike and pedestrian collisions in the Riverside and San Bernardino urban centers. - Generally difficult environment for walking and cycling.